-Seeds like flax or chia, of course, don't require soaking and straining, but are usually just soaked to produce a gelatinous substance that can be further used in recipes and drinks.
+Seeds like flax or chia, of course, don't require soaking and straining but are usually just soaked to produce a gelatinous substance that can be further used in recipes and drinks.

-There are certain fattier type nuts without a thick skin layer that actually have a less nutrient inhibiting influence.
+There are certain fattier type nuts without a thick skin layer that have a less nutrient inhibiting influence.
 This includes macadamia, hemp seeds, sesame, pine nut or brazil nut.
 Although they should not be consumed in excess, they are much tastier in their raw unsoaked state.
 They can be further processed into nut butters to increase digestibility and used in occasional recipes and raw desserts.
 When consuming nuts without soaking them, it is beneficial to supplement intake with a quality digestive enzyme powder.

 An additional step to take after soaking your seed/nut is to sprout it slightly.
-This process also significantly reduces toxic inhibitors that may effect complete absorption of the phytonutrients.
+This process also significantly reduces toxic inhibitors that may affect the complete absorption of the phytonutrients.
 This involves the same process used to grow sprouts, like alfalfa sprouts, using a jar with a mesh lid and rinsing and draining daily until a white sprout begins to emerge from the nut or seed.
 Not all varieties will sprout, but good ones to experiment with might be almond, sunflower and pumpkin seed.

 We love to use nut and seeds as a meat alternative in many delicious